Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: MAPS ---

 \subsection{Analysis of \dataname{}}

-Proverbs and sayings are cultural artifacts and reflect embodied experiences, which contain diverse concepts often grounded with respect to real-world objects and experiences.

-For instance, dairy products (milk, cheese, yogurt etc.) exist in different languages but not in Chinese, whereas concepts that are symbolically meaningful in Chinese culture like dragons or phoenixes exist in the dataset.
-To illustrate this, we selected interesting food items and animals from the final dataset (details in Table~\ref{tab:data_term}, Appendix~\ref{app:data_analysis}).
-From the data, we see, for example, that the tiger is a relatively important concept for Eastern cultures, whereas the lion is more important for Western cultures.
+Proverbs and sayings are cultural artifacts and reflect embodied experiences, which contain diverse concepts often grounded in the real world.
+For instance, dairy product concepts (milk, cheese, yogurt, etc.) exist in different languages but not in Chinese proverbs, whereas concepts that are symbolically meaningful in Chinese culture like dragons or phoenixes exist in the dataset.
+To illustrate this, we select interesting food items and animals from the final dataset (details in Table~\ref{tab:data_term}, Appendix~\ref{app:data_analysis}).
+Furthermore, we categorized the concepts in 100 sampled figurative proverbs in English, Chinese, and Indonesian (for details, see Appendix~\ref{app:qual_analysis}, Figure~\ref{fig:pie_fig}).
+We observe that Indonesian has a lot more proverbs that use animals and are about nature than English.

-We further encode the proverbs (without contexts) using a multilingual sentence embedding LaBSE~\cite{labse} and plot the embeddings with Kernel Density Estimate (KDE) (with dimensionality reduction to two components using tSNE,~\citealp{tsne}) to show the distinctiveness and connections between proverbs across different languages and cultures (Figure~\ref{fig:data_analysis}), which further illustrates that proverbs and sayings are culturally-diverse.
+We further encode the proverbs (without contexts) using multilingual sentence embeddings~\cite[LaBSE]{labse} and plot the embeddings with Kernel Density Estimate (KDE) (after dimensionality reduction to two components using tSNE;~\citealp{tsne}) to show the distinctiveness and connections between proverbs across different languages and cultures in Figure~\ref{fig:data_analysis}, which further illustrates that proverbs and sayings are inherently culturally-diverse.
+To verify this is not due to language difference, we provide additional analysis and discussion in Appendix~\ref{app:kde} to isolate the language effect.

-From Figure~\ref{fig:data_analysis}, we see that German, English, and Russian share similar proverbs (parts of their embedding densities overlap).
-Indonesian proverbs have some overlap with English, probably due to the use of Latin script.
+In Figure~\ref{fig:data_analysis}, the embedding distributions are interestingly ordered from the West to the East.
+Indonesian proverbs partially overlap with English, probably due to the use of the Latin script and influences of foreign languages due to historical context.
 Chinese and Bengali proverbs are relatively distinct from the Western languages.
-Additional details for the KDE plot interpretation are in Appendix~\ref{app:kde}.

 \begin{CJK*}{UTF8}{gbsn}

 \end{CJK*}